-My current NWO-Veni project studies three key questions on female entrepreneurship: 1) What barriers women face(d) when they start and run their businesses; 2) How these barriers have changed over time; and 3) How women's strategies to overcome these constraints have evolved historically.
+Currently, I work on my NWO-Veni project, which studies three key questions on female entrepreneurship: 1) What barriers women face(d) when they start and run their businesses; 2) How these barriers have changed over time; and 3) How women's strategies to overcome these constraints have evolved historically.
 This project aims to develop a comparative historical approach to female entrepreneurship in Europe since 1900.
 As part of this effort, I am co-editing a special issue for Business History titled "Where Have All the Business Women Gone?
 Female Entrepreneurship in the Long 20th Century" (2023-2025).
-During my GAK-NIAS research fellowship, I conducted a pilot research on the Dutch context.

 I supervise two interdisciplinary PhD projects—one on family businesses and gender equality, and another on associative order and well-being—that complement this research agenda.
 Additionally, I co-supervise a PhD project on precarious work as an external supervisor.